Leveraging SO(3)-steerable convolutions for pose-robust semantic segmentation in 3D medical data: Building an equivariant segmentation network

 \subsection{Pooling, upsampling, non-linearities and normalization layers}

-The crucial observation in creating equivariant layers is that while scalar features can be treated pointwise, as in an ordinary network, the components of vectors and tensors must be transformed together, rather than treated as tuples of scalar values.
+The crucial observation in creating layers compatible with irrep-valued features is that while scalar features can be treated pointwise, as in an ordinary network, the components of vectors and tensors must be transformed together, rather than treated as tuples of scalar values.

 In line with \cite{weiler_3d} we use \emph{gated} nonlinearities, in which an auxiliary scalar feature calculated from the irreducible feature is used passed through a sigmoid nonlinearity, which is then multiplied with the feature to induce a nonlinear response.